Classic motorcycle enthusiasts from the South-West and beyond turned

 off of a friend of mine, Chris, who had been collecting most of

 these parts over many decades.
-A couple of years ago I started
+A couple of years ago I started to

-earlier this year, I managed to MOT and register the bike.
+this year, I managed to MOT and register the bike.
 Unfortunately

 due to too much work and the odd holiday it has taken until the